-On {date} your {home/business/structure} located at {address/legal description} was damaged by {flood/fire/tornado/other}.
+On {date} your {home/business/building} located at {address/legal description} was damaged by {flood/ fire/tornado/other}.
 Your property is located in flood zone {A, AE, A1-30, AH, AO, VE, V1-30}.
-When a property in a special flood hazard area is damaged by any cause, we must determine whether the damage meets the definition of "substantial damage."
-The preliminary damage estimate for your property has been determined to be {number} percent.
+When a property in a special flood hazard area is damaged by any cause, we must determine whether the amount of damage meets the National Flood Insurance Program (NFIP) definition of "substantial damage."
+The preliminary determination for your property is {number} percent.
 This number is determined by comparing the estimated cost to repair the building to its pre-damage condition to the estimated market value of the building before the damage occurred.

 Prior to beginning repairs, please contact the Building Department for a building permit.
 A permit is required.
 Failure to obtain a required permit is a violation.
-We regret your loss and the damage you have experience.
+We regret your loss and the damage you have experienced.
 We will try to make the permitting process as easy as we can for you.

-INSTRUCTIONS: STOP HERE IF COMPUTED PERCENTAGE IS LESS THAN 50%.
+INSTRUCTIONS: SKIP THE NEXT PARAGRAPH IF COMPUTED PERCENTAGE IS LESS THAN 50%.
 IF THE PERCENTAGE IS EQUAL TO OR GREATER THAN 50%, INCLUDE SELECT THE APPROPRIATE PARAGRAPH.
-ATTACH WORK SHEET SHOWING HOW THE PRELIMINARY SUBSTANTIAL DAMAGE DETERMINATION WAS MADE.
-ESPECIALLY IF THE OWNER HAS NFIP FLOOD INSURANCE, THIS DOCUMENTATION IS NECESSARY FOR THE OWNER TO CLAIM INCREASED COST OF COMPLIANCE (UP TO \$30,000 TO HELP PAY FOR COMPLIANCE).
+ATTACH WORK SHEET TO SHOW HOW THE PRELIMINARY SUBSTANTIAL DAMAGE DETERMINATION WAS MADE.
+THIS DOCUMENTATION IS NECESSARY FOR THE OWNERS WITH NFIP FLOOD INSURANCE POLICIES TO CLAIM INCREASED COST OF COMPLIANCE (UP TO \$30,000 TO HELP PAY FOR COMPLIANCE) WHEN THE ADJUSTER FINDS THE BUILDING WAS SUBSTANTIALLY DAMAGED BY FLOODING.